Analysis | Another tough loss has Washington at 2-6, but it’s too soon to give up on its NFC East hopes

 On Sunday, Smith gave hope that maybe he actually can play again, that the awkwardness and inability to escape the Rams pass rush in his only other game this year might be an anomaly.
 He threw for 325 yards in a little more than three quarters against the Giants — more than he had in any of the nine full games he played in 2018 before the broken leg and infection and 17 surgeries that seemed certain to end his career.

-When Allen went down on Sunday, it was at nearly the exact same spot on the FedEx Field grass where Smith had been hurt almost two years before.
+When Allen went down Sunday, it was at nearly the exact same spot on the FedEx Field grass where Smith had been hurt almost two years before.
 Smith said he tried to not think about that afternoon much as he prepared to take over the offense.
 Washington was down already, and it would have to come back.

 Together, the players almost succeeded — showing just enough fight to say Washington can’t give up hope in the wretched NFC East.
 At least not yet.